Travelling with your Parents

 Those who know us and are frequent readers of Roguetrippers will know that we pack a lot into every trip we take when we travel.
 That is how we do travel now.
 However, parents have a different way of travelling.
 When we return from a trip with Rogue Momma, she frequently gets asked, “how did you do all of that”?
 While she prefers to take a more relaxed approach to travel, she looks forward to travelling with us and experiencing all of the more exciting things we find to do.

-When you travel with people of a different generation, their health has to be taken into consideration.
+When you travel with people of a different generation, their health must be considered.
 The types of adventures you plan may need to be scaled back to accommodate their mobility, ability, and sensitivities.
 Not every trip is going to be suitable for both you and your parents, but that shouldn’t stop you from inviting them.
-Nick’s Mum always says – she would rather be invited and not be able to participate in everything than to not get the invitation at all.
+Nick’s Mum always says – she would rather be asked and not be able to participate in everything than to not get the invitation at all.

 • Conversation Starters